Ticket Triaging: Meaning, Benefits & Applications In Support Tickets

 Establish Your Case Categorization Structure

 There is no one solution for determining which tickets will be processed.
-The seriousness of an emergency ticket is an important factor for a business; some companies may sort ticket severity by priority.
+The seriousness of an emergency customer support ticket is an important factor for a business; some companies may sort customer support ticket severity by priority.
 However, it is essential that managers identify what qualifies as urgent and what qualifies as less priority and, therefore, have to identify the characteristics of different severity levels.
 Size of customers/revenues.

 Define characteristics that denote severity levels